gurmitteotia/EFDataAccess/README.md

       var popularKeyboards = repository.Get(popularKeyboard);
    ```

-5. **Supports deserialization/serialization of filter expression tree**: You can deserialize the filter expressions from JSON representation.
+5. **Deserialization/serialization of filter expression tree**: You can deserialize the filter expressions from JSON representation.
    ```cs
         var d = @"{
 			""Property"" : ""Category"",